meteor/meteor/content/blaze.md

 <h3 id="re-rendering">Re-rendering</h3>

-Blaze is intended to be opaque about re-rendering.
-Tracker and Blaze are designed as "eventual" systems that end up fully reflecting any data change, but may take a few steps in getting there, depending on how they are used.
-This can be the subject of frustration if you are trying to control how your component is re-rendered.
+Blaze is intentionally opaque about re-rendering.
+Tracker and Blaze are designed as "eventual consistency" systems that end up fully reflecting any data change eventually, but may take a few re-runs or re-renders in getting there, depending on how they are used.
+This can be frustrating if you are trying to carefully control when your component is re-rendered.

 The first thing to consider here is if you actually need to care about your component re-rendering.
 Blaze is optimized so that it typically doesn't matter if a component is re-rendered even if it strictly shouldn't.
 If you make sure that your helpers are cheap to run and consequently rendering is not expensive, then you probably don't need to worry about this.

 The main thing to understand about how Blaze re-renders is that re-rendering happens at the level of helpers and template inclusions.
 Whenever the *data context* of a component changes, it necessarily must re-run *all* helpers and data accessors (as `this` within the helper is the data context and thus will have changed).

-Additionally, a helper will re-run if any *reactive variable* accessed from within *that specific helper* changes.
+Additionally, a helper will re-run if any *reactive data source* accessed from within *that specific helper* changes.

 You can often work out *why* a helper has re-run by tracing the source of the reactive invalidation: